Nathanthebacon1/read-me-generator/README.md

-sorry for the incompleteness of this assignment :/ i got diagnosed with covid-19 and have felt really weak and unmotivated this week,
+i have gone back and finally finished this assignment

-i will do better next week
+for this assignmnt i have created a read-me generator